Market Conduct Examiner, Life and Health - Contractual

 Education: Bachelor's degree from an accredited four year college or university.

-Experience: One year of experience as an underwriter, claims adjuster, insurance producer, insurance regulator or related profession.
+Experience: Four years of experience as an underwriter, claims adjuster, insurance producer, insurance regulator or related profession.

 1. a cover letter stating your interest and specific salary requirements; and